 In order to give members a flavour of what is involved in running our Club, and to encourage greater participation, we felt that it was appropriate to give a snapshot of who does what and the types of tasks available for those who would like to get more involved in Club activities.

 The Club is administered by a General Committee which is made up of 8 Officers and 8 others all elected at the Annual General Meeting however, many jobs don’t require Committee membership.
 The Committee meets on the first Thursday every month to receive Officers’ reports and deal with Club business.
+Should a Committee member miss three or more consecutive meetings they will be replaced by a co-opted Club member.

 Honorary position.
 Jennifer Patterson.
 The President is a Club Officer but not a Committee member unless elected.
 Jennifer is a past Ladies’ Secretary, past Secretary of the Ulster Women’s Hockey Union and the first female President of the newly amalgamated Ulster Hockey Union in 2010.
+Jennifer will stand down at the end of the 23/24 season.

 Club Officer.
 Colin Mockford.
 Responsible for chairing and leading all General Committee, Annual and Special General meetings.